 Britain's second city, Birmingham is conveniently found in central England, easily accessible from London and most other major cities.
-Perfect if you’re seeking ideas for city breaks.
 Once at the heart of the global Industrial Revolution, Birmingham is now leading the way in culture, shopping, dining and more.
 So if you want things to do in Birmingham, you’ll discover plenty more where all this came from...

 Famous British chocolate-maker Cadbury is based in Birmingham.
-At Cadbury World you can go on a 4D chocolate adventure, take a ride in a beanmobile and watch big vats of chocolate being made into your favourite bars.
+At Cadbury World you can go on a 4D chocolate adventure, take a ride in a Beanmobile and watch big vats of chocolate being made into your favourite bars.
 And the best bit – you get to taste test a warm pot of melted Cadbury Dairy Milk with sprinkles of your favourite topping.
 Try doodling your name in chocolate in the Have A Go zone and end your tour in the world’s biggest Cadbury store!

 3. Go on a sensational shopping spree

 The Bullring shopping centre is instantly recognisable as the entire building is adorned with thousands of shimmering aluminium discs – perfect for that prize-winning Instagram shot.
-But don’t hang around outside too long, there are lots of shiny new things to buy inside.
+But don’t hang around outside too long, as there are lots of shiny new things to buy inside.
 Peruse more than 160 shops, including a branch of luxury department store Selfridges, the biggest designer brands and an abundance of popular high-street retailers.

 4. Find the jewel in Birmingham’s crown

 Find the gem of your dreams in Birmingham’s historic Jewellery Quarter.
 Be sure to pop in to the Museum of the Jewellery Quarter, which is built around a carefully preserved workshop.
 Then get shopping for the perfect rock!
 It’s not just for soon-to-be-weds though, as while the quarter is home to one of Europe’s largest concentrations of manufacturing jewellers, it’s also home to hundreds of independent specialist retailers and craftspeople, from florists and chocolatiers to tattoo artists!

 5. Stroll along Birmingham’s canals